scmaia/openai-challenge/README.md

 ## Design Decisions

 - I've chosen to reset filters every time a new prompt is submitted to avoid having active filters that would ommit the new response.
-- In addition to validating input lenght prior to making an api call, I have disabled the submit button for user experience purposes.
+- In addition to validating input lenght prior to making an api call, I have disabled the submit button for better user experience.
 The explicit name 'disabled' is expected to go with the vintage computer theme.
 - Once the button is enabled, there is a glitch animation.
 Other glitch animations had been used originally, but were removed for looking like unintentional bugs.
 - All the response records are saved as a single storage item, due to the fact that it is easer to load data this way.
 To improve on scalability and performance (assuming the project remains front-end only), saving each response individually would be a good alternative.
 - The project currently keeps state in two places: localstorage and react state.
 I take advantage of this by saving errors to react state only but not localstorage, such that on reload the reponse records are 'clean' of error messages.

 ## Next Steps

 If I had more time to work on this project, I would: